Want to start a company in Hong Kong? See how Statrys can help

 Processing time: 2–5 business days (express options available)

-Ownership & residency ✅ 100% foreign ownership allowed
+Ownership ✅ 100% foreign ownership allowed

 Corporate taxation • Federal rate: 15%